Intranet access

 Ukraine

 Despite the ongoing conflict, Ukraine has shown remarkable resilience and unity, and continues its commitment to economic and democratic reform, consolidating its links with Europe and the international community.
-The country actively participates in a number of organisations such as the Council of Europe, reaffirming its desire to adhere to European standards.
-At the same time, initiatives are being taken to diversify its economy and strengthen the country's energy independence.
+At the same time, initiatives are being undertaken to diversify its economy and strengthen the country's energy independence.

-Luxembourg Cooperation is paying particular attention to the Kryvyi Rih raion (district) in the Dniepropetrovsk oblast in the south-east of the country, which is home to a population of around 780,000 people and is facing a large influx of displaced persons.
+At the request of Ukrainian President Volodymyr Zelensky, Luxembourg Cooperation is concentrating its recovery support in the raion (district) of Kryvyi Rih (Dniepropetrovsk oblast) in the south-east of the country, home to a population of around 780,000 and facing a large influx of displaced people.
 It is currently the largest industrial zone in Ukraine.
-In 2024, it will account for 15% of the country's gross domestic product.
-The area is not immediately on the front line, but it is a key target because its mining and metallurgical profile is essential not only for the Ukrainian economy, but also for the war effort.
+By 2024, it will account for 15% of the country's gross domestic product.